 1000 Girod St. (Multiple Locations)

 Another healthy alternative to all the Cajun food is The Daily Beet.
-With several locations all over New Orleans, the Daily Beet is a healthy choice to keep your New Year resolutions.
+With several locations throughout New Orleans, the Daily Beet is a healthy choice to keep your New Year’s resolutions.

-Every safe item on the menu is listed as gluten free, which makes it easy to know what is and isn’t safe.
+Every safe item on the menu is gluten-free, making it easy to know what is and isn’t safe.
 The hardest part will be deciding between all your options.